 The bill authorizes the Wyoming legislature to initiate legal actions concerning the administration and interpretation of federal acts, emphasizing its jurisdiction over land within the state.
 It includes new findings that affirm the legislature's standing to prosecute actions for declaratory judgment related to various federal laws, such as the National Environmental Policy Act and the Endangered Species Act.
 The bill also allows the management council to initiate litigation with a majority vote, replacing the previous requirement of a two-thirds vote.

-Additionally, the bill provides for the use of funds for litigation purposes, allowing the management council to utilize up to $75 million from the legislative stabilization reserve account.
-This funding is intended to support the legislature's legal actions to protect its rights and interests.
+Additionally, the bill establishes that the legislature can utilize up to $75 million from the legislative stabilization reserve account for litigation purposes.
+It modifies existing legal language to clarify the legislature's authority and standing in these matters, ensuring that it can effectively protect its interests and those of the public regarding federal land use within Wyoming.
 The act is set to take effect on July 1, 2025.